 Are these Chanty features useful?
 Definitely.
 Is this enough to completely eliminate the need for full-fledged project management software?
 Probably not.

-In the end, Chanty’s features in this category are nice to have, but they won’t expedite workflows for highly technical teams that handle product development, for example.
+In the end, Chanty’s features in this category — the Kanban boards in particular — are nice to have, but they won’t expedite workflows for highly technical teams.

 Pumble, although without native task management features, can be used effectively for task organization.
 For more demanding work, Pumble pairs up nicely with Plaky and other integrations.

 Both Pumble and Chanty integrate with a select number of third-party apps.
-I don’t mind having a narrower choice since adding too many integrations can quickly lead to workplace distractions.
+I don’t mind having a narrower choice, since too many integrations can quickly pile up and turn into workplace distractions.

 The question is, how much can you achieve with the integrations available to you in each app?